 Title: Confidentiality Rules (Renewal).

-ICR status: This ICR is currently scheduled to expire on December 31, 2010.
+ICR status: This ICR is currently scheduled to expire on November 30, 2006.
 An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless it displays a currently valid OMB control number.
 The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are listed in 40 CFR part 9, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
-The display of OMB control numbers in certain EPA regulations is consolidated in 40 CFR Part 9.
+The display of OMB control numbers in certain EPA regulations is consolidated in 40 CFR part 9.

-Abstract: In the course of administering environmental protection statutes, EPA collects data from “business” in many sectors of the U.S. economy.
-In many cases, “business” marks the data it submits to EPA as confidential business information (CBI).
+Abstract: In the course of administering environmental protection statutes, EPA collects data from thousands of facilities in many sectors of the U.S. economy.
+In many cases, industry marks the data it submits to EPA as CBI.
 In addition, businesses submit information to EPA without the Agency requesting the information.
-EPA established the procedures described in 40 CFR Part 2, subparts A and B, to protect the confidentiality of information as well as the rights of the public to obtain access to information under the Freedom of Information Act (FOIA).
-In accordance with these regulations, when EPA finds it necessary to make a final confidentiality determination (e.g., in response to a FOIA request or in the course of rulemaking or litigation), a resubstantiation of a prior claim, or an advance confidentiality determination, it shall notify the affected business and provide an opportunity to comment (i.e., to submit a substantiation of confidentiality claims).
+EPA established the procedures described in 40 CFR part 2, subparts A and B, to protect the confidentiality of information as well as the rights of the public to obtain access to information under the Freedom of Information Act (FOIA).
+In accordance with these regulations, when EPA finds it necessary to make a final confidentiality determination (e.g., in response to a FOIA request or in the course of rulemaking or litigation), or in advance confidentiality determination, it shall notify the effected business and provides an opportunity to comment (i.e., to submit a substantiation of confidentiality claim).
 This ICR relates to the collection of information that will assist EPA in determining whether previously submitted information is entitled to confidential treatment.

-Burden Statement: The annual public reporting and recordkeeping burden for this collection of information is estimated to average 4 hours per response.
+Current Burden Statement: The annual public reporting and recordkeeping burden for this collection of information is estimated to average 14 hours to prepare and submit each substantiation or 6,302 hours.
 Burden means the total time, effort, or financial resources expended by persons to generate, maintain, retain, or disclose or provide information to or for a Federal agency.
-This includes the time needed to review instructions; develop, acquire, install, and utilize technology and systems for the purposes of collecting, validating, and verifying information; processing and maintaining information and disclosing and providing information; adjusting Start Printed Page 59710the existing ways to comply with any previously applicable instructions and requirements which have subsequently changed; training personnel to be able to respond to a collection of information; searching data sources; completing and reviewing the collection of information; and transmitting or otherwise disclosing the information.
+This includes the time needed to review instructions; develop, acquire, Start Printed Page 40512install, and utilize technology and systems for the purposes of collecting, validating, and verifying information, processing and maintaining information, and disclosing and providing information; adjusting the existing ways to comply with any previously applicable instructions and requirements which have subsequently changed; training personnel to be able to respond to a collection of information; searching data sources; completing and reviewing the collection of information; and transmitting or otherwise disclosing the information.

 The ICR provides a detailed explanation of the Agency's estimate, which is only briefly summarized here: